 “The market is in utter chaos, with contractors abandoning Government projects due to blanket rules resulting from the confusion.
 For those that remain, clients are taking the risk-averse approach and creating false employment.”

 Those going down this route need to beware of the risks, following last minute changes to legislation.
 PSBs who introduce blanket policies will not be seen to be taking ‘reasonable care’ in determining the IR35 status of their contractors, and could leave themselves open to litigation.

-Chaplin concludes: “The supply chain needs to take the necessary steps to ensure IR35 compliance, but the failed ESS tool is not the answer.”
+Chaplin concludes: “The supply chain needs to take the necessary steps to ensure IR35 compliance, but the failed CEST tool is not the answer.”